nqtronix/fifofast/README.md

 _fff_peek(fifo, 3) ─────────────┘
 ```

-`_fff_peak()` is different from the typical `_fff_read()` and `_fff_write()` in multiple ways:
+`_fff_peek()` is different from the typical `_fff_read()` and `_fff_write()` in multiple ways:

 1. The macro can be used as a right side **or** left side argument to read from/ write to a specific location.
 2. The data pointers are **not** changed.
 Reading or writing data will not remove/ add elements to/ from the fifo.
 3. The current fifo level is **not** checked, allowing the user to access "empty space", too.

-Thus `_fff_peak()` is especially useful for any algorithem that needs to modify present data.
+Thus `_fff_peek()` is especially useful for any algorithm that needs to modify present data with minimum overhead.
+This macro is only marginally slower than a regular array access and significantly faster than copying data to a temporary buffer

 #### `_fff_rebase()`
 If you receive strings through a serial interface you may want to use a fifo to store them temporally.
-Once completly received, you may want to use any of the build-in string functions on the stored data.
-This is not allways directly possible.
+Once completely received, you may want to use any of the build-in string functions on the stored data.
+This is not always directly possible.
 Consider the following case:

 A fifo has received multiple chars, which might be stored in the internal array as shown below:
 ```